npc-nu/npc-nu.github.io/projects/quantum.md

 - Quantum algorithms Templates

 <h2> Publications</h2>
+- Lukac, M. and Nursultan, S. and Krylov, G. and Keszoecze, O., Refactoring Quantum and Reversible Circuits, International Workshop on Quantum Compilation, 2020
+- Lukac, M. and Nursultan, S. and Krylov, G. and Keszoecze, O., Geometric Refactoring of Quantum and Reversible Circuits: Quantum Layout, Euromicro Digital System Design Conference 2020, Accepted
 - Lukac M., Kameyama M., Perkowski M., Kerntopf P., Using Homing, Synchronizing and Distinguishing Input Sequences for the Analysis of Reversible Finite State Machines, Facta Universitatis Electronics and Energetics, 2019
 - Lukac, M. and Moraga, C. and Kameyama, M. Properties of Bent Functions in the Truth Domain, Information Digital Technologies, 2019,  (IEEE Excellent Paper on Reliability Award)
 - Lukac M., Steinbach B., Analysis of Quantumm Circuits with Classical Boolean Logic, International Workshop on Boolean Problems, IWSBP 2018, Online